hareeshbhuma/44563-02-BH-git/README.md

 Here are the items that will be briefly covered in this exploration of basic Python Control flow Tools.

-1.if Statement
+- if Statement
-2.for Statement
+- for Statement
-3.The range() Function
+- The range() Function
-4.break and continue Statements, and else Clauses on Loops 5.pass Statements
+- break and continue Statements, and else Clauses on Loops
+- pass Statements

 ## if Statement
 ```markdown